lionell/huffman-rle/README.md

 ## Results

-After testing on some English texts I've estimated that average win is only ~1%.
+After testing on some English texts I've estimated that **average win is only ~1%**.
 In order to check the results one can run `make` to check via text in the repo, or just pipe the text into the program.

+It's important to notice that core idea about bit assignment can be generalized and probably applicable for different other coding algorithms other than RLE.